Skip to content

 Defining a remote model

-Remote model entries live in the models array in settings.json (see Configuration for file locations and merge order).
-Each entry is an OpenAIModelConfig object:
+Remote model entries live in the models object in settings.json, keyed by name (see Configuration for file locations and merge order).
+Each entry's key is the identifier you use with --model and the /model picker; the value is an OpenAIModelConfig object:

 {